 Granulocytes are counted as part of a white blood cell differential test.

 Hall JE.
+Hall ME.
 Resistance of the body to infection: I. leukocytes, granulocytes, the monocyte-macrophage system, and inflammation.
-In: Hall JE, ed.
+In: Hall JE, Hall ME, eds.
 Guyton and Hall Textbook of Medical Physiology.
-13th ed.
-Philadelphia, PA: Elsevier; 2016:chap 34.
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 34.

 Updated by: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.